am1t/blotpub/README.md

 ## Releases
 Version | Date | Notes
 -------:|:----:|:-----
+0.5 | 2018-08-21 | Introduced an in-built Media endpoint
+0.4 | 2018-08-19 | Added support for syndicating posts to Mastodon
 0.3 | 2018-08-15 | Added support for photo uploads multipart
 0.2 | 2018-08-08 | Added support for like/reply post types
 0.1 | 2018-08-05 | Initial release with support for notes and articles